 I guess you're wondering by now why my loving family is trying to find a wonderful new home for me.
 Well, you see, I moved into their home a year or so ago, and they already had two dogs who object to my presence as an intruder.
 They just don't accept me into their family and continuously fuss and fight me.
 It's not pretty because they can be pretty mean, and it doesn't help that I'm an alpha dog who stands up for myself.

->

-> So as much as my current family loves me, they realize that, after a year of trying to make it work, sharing my home with snobby canines is not in my best interests.
-So they are committed to finding me a new forever-and-ever home with no other dogs.
+So as much as my current family loves me, they realize that, after a year of trying to make it work, sharing my home with snobby canines is not in my best interests.
+So they are committed to finding me a new forever-and-ever home.
 Plus I need a loving, patient, but firm and dominant human hand to give me the kind of training that I need to settle my separation issues.

->

-> I have not been around small children, so my current parents feel that it's best for me not to be in a home with little ones yet -- at least for awhile until I can get established, stabilized, and stress-free.
+I have not been around small children, so my current parents feel that it's best for me not to be in a home with little ones yet -- at least for awhile until I can get established, stabilized, and stress-free.
 However, they do believe that -- down the road -- with much love, training and patience, I will be the best forever friend of a little one or younger family member.

 Well, that's my story and that's what I need.
 Do you think that you can open up your heart and home to me?
 I promise to wet your face with kisses if you want to be the 'bubba' to this one, pretty, redheaded 'sissy.'

 Sissy is updated on shots, spayed, dewormed, microchipped, and heartworm negative.
 Her adoption fee is $150, cash or check payable to Buster's Friends.
 Please click the contact button if you are interested in Sissy, and we can arrange for you to meet her.
 A home visit will be mandatory.